determined-ai/determined/docs/setup-cluster/deploy-cluster/on-prem/linux-packages.rst

    .. note::

       You can also run the master directly using the command ``determined-master``.
-This may be useful when experimenting with Determined such as when you want to quickly test different configuration options before writing them to the configuration file.
+This may be useful when experimenting with Determined, such as when you want to quickly test different configuration options before writing them to the configuration file.

 #.
 Optionally, configure the master to start on boot.